Aditya-8431/Smart-Expence-Tracker/README.md

 - ML model: TF-IDF vectorizer + RandomForest.
 Improve accuracy by adding labeled examples to `train_model.py` and re-training.
-- Manual category mappings are now persisted automatically.
-If you manually choose a category for a description, the same description and closely related keyword variations will return that saved category on future predictions.
 - `model.pkl` is optional.
 When absent, category predictions fall back to `Uncategorized` (the API remains usable for recording expenses and budgets).
 - CORS is enabled in `app.py` so the static frontend can call the API.